 Brand & web design system for a SaaS client portal

 Client Portals need to accommodate a wide range of complex user goals and workflows across industries, and at the same time they need to appear intuitive and friendly.
 This branding concept addressess the visceral level of design, as visitors need to learn Clinked's brand in an instant.
-These visuals always appear in the hero sections of landing pages.
+These visuals always appear in the hero sections of landing pages, and for all sections with a call to action.

 Product visuals

 The product visuals address the behavioural level of design — they suggest the product is flexible, pleasurable and easy to use.
-They appear in all website pages.
+They appear in all website pages (~300 UI visuals).

 Seals of trust